Tiffany Jackson (basketball): Coaching career

 Jackson spent four years as an assistant coach with Texas.
-In April 2022, she was announced as the new head coach for Wiley College.
+In April 2022, she was hired as the new head coach for Wiley College.
+Jackson died before the 2022-23 basketball season started.

 Personal life

 Jackson was married to Derrick Jones.
 Their son was born in 2012.

 Jackson died from breast cancer in Dallas on October 3, 2022.
 She was 37.